aremmell/libsir/README.md

 #### <a id="ms-build-tools" /> MSBuild

-Visual Studio is technically not required in order to build the Visual Studio 2022 solution; this may also be accomplished using Build Tools for Visual Studio 2022 ([download](https://aka.ms/vs/17/release/vs_BuildTools.exe), [reference](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference?view=vs-2022)) Despite its name, this is actually a stand-alone set of tools which includes MSBuild.
+Visual Studio is technically not required in order to build the Visual Studio 2022 solution; this may also be accomplished using Build Tools for Visual Studio 2022 ([download](https://aka.ms/vs/17/release/vs_BuildTools.exe), [reference](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-command-line-reference?view=vs-2022)).
+Despite its name, this is a stand-alone set of tools which includes MSBuild.

 **Using MSBuild from the command-line**